haseebikram/PoolTesting/README.md

 When I input a CYA value of -100

-Then I should recieve a message asking for a vaild input range: "That is not a valid input, please input a positive number in the range (range for chemical)."
+Then I should receive a message asking for a vaild input range: "That is not a valid input, please input a positive number in the range (range for chemical)."

 <h2>CLASS DIAGRAM</h2>